francisywk/mirai-metro/content/wiki/miraibridge-station.md

 ---

 Miraibridge station was initially planned as an interchange station for the City Loop Line and Big Snow Line, before the Red Line extension was proposed.
 The proposal was to extend the Red Line from its current northern terminus at {{< wiki/link station="Fhoenix Hill station" >}} to {{< wiki/link station="Dirt Fortress" >}} and connect with the City Loop and Big Snow lines at this station.
-On the City Loop line, the station will be an [infill station](https://en.wikipedia.org/wiki/Infill_station "Infill station") built between {{< wiki/link station="Winterland" >}} and {{< wiki/link station="Berryhills" >}} stations.
+On the City Loop line, the station will be an {{< wiki/external-link domain="wikipedia" text="infill station" link="Infill_station" title="Infill station" >}} built between {{< wiki/link station="Winterland" >}} and {{< wiki/link station="Berryhills" >}} stations.

 The station was officially opened on 8 October 2020 across all there lines in conjunction with the opening of the Big Snow Line.